steplix/SteplixQueryFilters/README.md

 # Steplix Query Filter

-Steplix Query Filter is a module for parsing filters in string to object.
+Steplix Query Filters is a module for parse filters from string to object.

 ## Index